 Early in his career, a mentor reminded Dr. Maurie Markman to approach the practice of medicine as a “people’s doctor.”
 This advice resonated with Dr. Markman, and he continues to carry it with him as he treats patients today.

-A nationally-renowned oncologist, Dr. Markman is the Senior Vice President of Clinical Affairs and National Director of Medical Oncology at Cancer Treatment Centers of America (CTCA).
+A nationally-renowned oncologist, Dr. Markman is President of Medicine and Science at Cancer Treatment Centers of America® (CTCA).
+Previously, he was Senior Vice President of Clinical Affairs and National Director of Medical Oncology.

 “From the beginning of my career, I recognized the importance of practicing medicine as a ‘people’s’ doctor,’” says Dr. Markman.
 “All of my research and work has been motivated by the thought of giving patients every option to beat their disease.”

-Dr. Markman has more than 20 years of experience in cancer treatment and gynecologic research at some of the country’s most recognized facilities.
+Dr. Markman has decades of experience in cancer treatment and gynecologic research at some of the country’s most recognized facilities.

 In June 2011, he received the esteemed American Society of Clinical Oncology (ASCO) Statesman Award.
 Presented annually, the Statesman Award recognizes individual ASCO members who have shown extraordinary volunteer service, dedication and commitment to ASCO, their hospital community and the patients they serve for at least 20 years.

 Most recently, Dr. Markman served as the Vice President for Clinical Research and Chairman of the Department of Gynecologic Medical Oncology at M.D.
 Anderson Cancer Center in Houston, Texas, where he also served as a Professor of Medicine.